openforis/sepal_ui/docs/source/tutorials/send-to-heroku.rst

 Create
 ******

 To start this tutorial let's create an application that doesn't require GEE and runs only with Python tools.
-For the example, we'll use the default template that only includes a GADM baed Aoi selector.
+For the example, we'll use the default template that only includes a GADM based Aoi selector.
 The full process is described in the `Create my first module <./create-module.html>`__ section.

 .. code-block:: console